A New Year Writing Retreat

 with Tara Mohr

-What a year it has been.
-As it comes to a close, it is time to integrate, reflect, grieve, dig, hope, and vision.
+As we begin 2026, it is time to integrate, reflect, grieve, dig, hope, and vision.

-For that, I want to invite you to join me for a Year-End Writing Retreat.
+For that, I want to invite you to join me for a New Year Writing Retreat.

 I know there is nothing like writing to help us process our experiences and emotions, find our direction, and imagine anew.
 And there is nothing like a warm gathering of women working and living with purpose to buoy us up and help us heal.

-In my first ever Year-End Writing Retreat, we will meet together in community, to surface what has been simmering in each of us.
+In my January Writing Retreat, we will meet together in community, to surface what has been simmering in each of us.
 I know that for all of us, there is so much waiting there to be articulated, felt, and moved on from.

 This will also be a time to turn to the important writing you’d like to do — whether personal or professional writing, creative writing or more linear work — the retreat will offer you a supported space to do it.